eradiate/eradiate/README.md

   <summary>
   Band simulation
   </summary>
-  These simulations computes results in spectral bands.
+  These simulations compute results in spectral bands.
   The correlated <em>k</em>-distribution (CKD) method with configurable quadrature rule is used.
 This method achieves a trade-off between performance and accuracy for the simulation of absorption by gases.